MICA-MNI/micaopen/AmygdalaUMAP/structure/README.md

 **Script:** `9.Umap_.ipynb`

-### Map embeddings to amygdala and align the two UMAP component (U1 and U2) maps of all subjects
-- **10. Map U1 and U2 Values**
+### UMAP projection volumetric conversion and alignment

+7. **Reshape U1 and U2 vectors to volume space:** Each UMAP component is independently reshaped to a volumetric representation aligned to each participant's native qT1 space.
-Relate U1 and U2 values back to coordinate points to make maps for U1 and U2 in the amygdala T1 nativepro space.
+8. **Register U1 and U2 Maps to MNI152 Space:** We leverage existing transforms generated by micapipe to register U1 and U2 volumetric maps to MNI152 space.

-- **11. Register U1 and U2 Maps to MNI152 Space**
-Register all the U1 and U2 maps of all 10 subjects into MNI152 space using tranformation matrices generated from ANTs  (Avants et al. 2014).

-- **12. Correlate Aligned Maps**
-Calculate the correlations of all the aligned maps in MNI152 space with their coordinates (including BIGBRAIN).
-Then create a correlation table with the correlations values of the Inferior-Superior, Medial-Lateral and Anteriror-Posterior to the U1 and U2 UMAP components.

-### 13. Generate correlation spider plots
-Show correlations with the axes of BIGBRAIN and all the subjects as radar plots.
+9. **Correlate aligned maps with anatomical coordinates:** Subject-specific as well as BigBrain UMAP components are spatially correlated to anatomical coordinate spaces (x,y, and z coordinates) and visualized using radar plots.

 - **Input:**
   - Correlation table